Brooklyn (musical): Synopsis

 From the original Broadway souvenir program:

 Once upon a time, a famous young Parisian came to America to search for the Father she never knew.
 Her only clue, her name...
 Brooklyn.
 The "Reigning Diva of the Decade", Ms. Paradice is threatened by Brooklyn's new-found fame.
 She challenges Brooklyn to a "Battle Of The Divas" at Madison Square Garden.
 Brooklyn accepts to deliver the Father she has yet to find.
 Feeling the soul of the city that bears her name, Brooklyn is moved by a street performer who plays a rusty old crowbar as if it were a Golden Saxophone.
 The Streetsinger leads Brooklyn to her father.
 She learns the truth of who he is and where he's been.
 Although our "Wicked Witch Of The Hood" Ms. Paradice is about to wreak havoc with our heroine and her father, she doesn't mind if you love to hate her, because after all that's still love.
 Moments before showtime, the wicked Ms. Paradice confronts Brooklyn's Father she comes bearing gifts.
 The "Battle Of The Divas" begins.
 Ms. Paradice takes the stage.
 She warns America not to turn its back on her now or they call "Kiss My Black Ass!"
 Brooklyn finds herself center stage, abandoned by her Father.
 The crowd roared, the votes poured in.
 Paradice Won!
 Brooklyn was just another face in the crowd.
 However, in that crowd was another face.
 "So you gotta ask yourself, do you believe in happy endings?"

-Production

-Schoenfeld and McPherson had collaborated on a record more than two decades earlier but lost touch until McPherson, now a Massachusetts housewife, encountered her former partner singing on a Brooklyn street corner as a means of support.
-She invited him to live with her and her family, and the two began to write songs based on Schoenfeld's experiences.
-They eventually wrote the plot with elements of Annie, Madame Butterfly, Movin' Out, Rent, and every fairy tale that ever ended happily ever after.

-The musical's stage premiere was on April 30, 2003 at the New Denver Civic Theater (Denver, CO) and ran through June 15, 2003.
-This production starred Eden Espinosa.